-These programs can be tailored to address the specific performance requirements of any organization.
-This flexibility enables learners to leave with the relevant tools and skills that are ready for immediate implementation in their workplace.
+WATMEC’s corporate learning programs have the ability to be custom-tailored to address the specific performance requirements of any organization.
+This flexibility enables learners to leave with relevant tools and skills that are ready for immediate implementation within their workplace.

-WATMEC facilitators provide “real world” materials directly related to learners and their unique business challenges.
-And this leads to tangible business benefits.
+WATMEC facilitators provide “real world” materials directly related to learners, for tangible business benefits.

 Your management team may need to learn more about project management, but have limited time to attend training.
 This course is customized to meet the specific interests of your audience and to help your executives understand how they contribute to project success.
 Learn how to lead a project based organization, what the sponsor and management responsibilities on projects are, and the relationship between project management, portfolio management and strategic planning.

 Learn the key model for successful project management.
 Understand the drivers of cost, time and resources and the impact changes play when the charter is changed.
 Learn how to identify problems, red flags and challenges on the part of the team.
 Learn enough to ask the right questions and keep your team on track.

 Working with the PMBOK 2015 version we will take you through a solid model of how to run a successful project.
 Working with sample projects you will learn the importance of scope, time, cost, quality, resource management, and how to complete a successful project using a standard model.
 Time will also be spent understanding the role of the team and communication skills.

 This program will meet the requirements for the 35 hours of contact education required for registering for the PMP exam, as well as prepare you to successfully complete the examination and achieve your PMP certificate.

 Explore how your project can easily and successfully make the transition to an effective agile environment.
 Agile Scrum is an incremental, iterative framework for project management and software development – where requirements and solutions evolve through collaboration between self-organizing cross-functional teams.